ahoghmrt/ML_solution/README.md

 # For Trkhush

+# If you want the extraction of (t0,amplitude, presense) all in one training file, go to tanbranch
+# Indz lses go to

 genWave.py - creates waveforms close to reality in folder waveform_raw

 baseline_subtract.py - removes baselines and saves waveforms in folder waveform_baseline_removed